vilyaua/test_task/docs/terraform-role-setup.md

   --policy-name TerraformNATPolicy \
   --policy-document file://infra/policies/nat-alternative-terraform-policy.json

+# The DynamoDB resource scope in `nat-alternative-terraform-policy.json` uses a
+# wildcard region so Terraform can acquire locks even if the backend config or
+# runner environment shifts regions.
+Update the account ID or table name if your
+# setup diverges from the defaults above.

 # Adjust the S3 key prefixes above (envs/*/terraform.tfstate) if your backend uses a different path.
 ```